Seal culling in South Australia: 1900–1949

-In 1940 some fishermen claimed to have suffered damage to their nets which they attributed to seals.
+In 1940, some fishermen claimed to have suffered damage to their nets which they attributed to seals.
 The Chief Inspector of Fisheries and Game at the time suspected that some of the damage had not been done by seals, but rather by sharks.
-At this time, fishermen in the neighboring state of Victoria were allowed to shoot seals which interfered with their fishing efforts or equipment.
+At that time, fishermen in the neighbouring state of Victoria were allowed to shoot seals which interfered with their fishing efforts or equipment.

 1950–1999

-In 1954, W. W. Jenkins suggested in Parliament that an open season should be called to keep seal numbers in check.
-Fisherman A. W. Lundstrom wrote that before the barrages were built across the River Murray, seals were often seen near the town of Goolwa.
-Construction of the barrages began in 1935 and they were completed in 1940.
+In 1954, W. W. Jenkins suggested in Parliament that an open season should be called to keep "pest" seal numbers in check.
+Fisherman A. W. Lundstrom wrote that, before the barrages were built across the River Murray, seals were often seen near the town of Goolwa.
+Construction of the Goolwa Barrages began in 1935 and they were completed in 1940.
 Lundstrom, acting as President of the Southern Fishermen's Association wrote of the seals:"We as fishermen still maintain that the seal is a menace to the fishing industry in the same way as the rabbits, dingoes or kangaroos are to the landholder."At the time, three fishermen in the Victor Harbor area had permission to shoot seals which interfered with their fishing nets.
 One of them, A. J. Jenkins, called for an "open season" on seals, stating:"We want the seals' sanctuary on the islands abolished and a continuous open season declared so these pests may be destroyed at their breeding grounds."The article in which Jenkins is quoted also claimed that seals consumed up to 40 lb of fish each day.
 In a written reply, A. Keith Minchin, Director of Adelaide's Koala Farm, called the claim "a colossal exaggeration" and wrote that even a large seal would consume less than 12 lb of fish daily.

-In 1967 it was alleged that fishermen were harpooning seals and dolphins in South Australian waters and using the meat as crayfish bait.
-The claim was refuted by Thompson, a government fisheries inspector.
-Thompson stated that permits to cull seals could be made available, and had been previously when net damage caused by seals had been demonstrated.
+In 1967, it was alleged that fishermen were harpooning seals and dolphins in South Australian waters and using the meat as crayfish bait.
+The claim was refuted by W.R.
+Thompson, a government fisheries inspector.
+He stated that permits to cull seals could be made available, and had been previously when net damage caused by seals had been demonstrated.
 At the time such permits were to be issued "only when deemed absolutely necessary."

 In 1984, Australian sea lions were reportedly responsible for damaging the nets of fishermen near Victor Harbor.
 Fishermen's applications for permits to kill the animals were rejected due to the species' low population.
 As of 2015, the Australian sea lion remains an endangered species.